maarten-pennings/6502/1clock/README.md

 > The resonator can also be a ceramic element rather than quartz; cheaper but less stable.
 > Resonators have two wires.

+We will do the following experiments
+ - [1.1.
+Clock - crystal](#11-Clock---crystal) - Using a crystal for clocking
+ - [1.2.
+Clock - oscillator](#12-Clock---oscillator) - Using an oscillator for clocking
+ - [1.3.
+Clock - Nano](#13-Clock---Nano) - Using an Arduino Nano for clocking

 ## 1.1.
 Clock - crystal
 We can build our own oscillator using a crystal as resonator.